Orhan: Last years

 Orhan was the longest living and one of the longest reigning of the future Ottoman Sultans.
 In his last years he had left most of the powers of state in the hands of his second son Murad and lived a secluded life in Bursa.

-In 1356 Orhan and Theodora's son, Khalil, was abducted somewhere on the Bay of Izmit.
+In 1356 Orhan and Theodora's son, Halil, was abducted somewhere on the Bay of Izmit.
 A Genoese commercial boat captain, which was conducting acts of piracy alongside commercial activity, was able to capture the young prince and take him over to Phocaea on the Aegean Sea, which was under Genoese rule.
 Orhan was very much upset by this kidnapping and conducted talks with his brother-in-law and now sole Byzantine Emperor John V Palaeologos.
-As to the agreement, John V with a Byzantine naval fleet went to Phocaea, paid the ransom demanded of 100,000 hyperpyra, and brought Khalil back to Ottoman territory.
+As to the agreement, John V with a Byzantine naval fleet went to Phocaea, paid the ransom demanded of 100,000 hyperpyra, and brought Halil back to Ottoman territory.

 In 1357 Orhan's eldest and most experienced son and likely heir, Suleyman Pasha, died after injuries sustained from a fall from a horse near Bolayir on the coast of the sea of Marmara.
 The horse that Suleyman fell from was buried alongside him and their tombs can still be seen today.
 Orhan was said to have been greatly affected by the death of his son.

 Orhan died soon after, likely from natural causes.
-It seems rather likely that the death of his son was taxing on his health, however.
 Orhan died in 1362, in Bursa, at the age of eighty, after a reign of thirty-six years.
 He is buried in the türbe (tomb) with his wife and children, called Gümüşlü Kumbet in Bursa.

 Family

 Consorts

-Orhan had at least seven consorts:
+Orhan had at least seven consorts;